Research Agenda

 Same-Sex Marriage and Employer Choices about Domestic Partner Benefits

-(with Kitt Carpenter and Thomas Hegland—revise and resubmit at American Journal of Health Economics)
+(with Kitt Carpenter and Thomas Hegland—at the American Journal of Health Economics: link)

 We provide the first evidence on employer health insurance decisions regarding same-sex domestic partner (SSDP) benefits before and after nationwide legal same-sex marriage (SSM) was adopted in the United States in Obergefell vs. Hodges (2015).
 Using rich microdata on over 250,000 establishments from the 2013-19 Medical Expenditure Panel Survey – Insurance Component (MEPS-IC), we show that private employers were 7 percentage points more likely to offer SSDP benefits than different-sex domestic partner (DSDP) benefits prior to 2015.
 After Obergefell, however, these employers significantly reduced SSDP benefits back to the rate at which they offer DSDP benefits.
 This effect is entirely driven by large private employers; there were no similar effects for public employers or small private employers.
 Interestingly, there was no differential reduction of SSDP benefits in states that had not legalized SSM prior to 2015 (for whom Obergefell was more of a binding treatment) compared to states that had adopted SSM before Obergefell.
 Our results are the first to document dynamic trends in SSDP benefit offerings by large private employers and suggest the importance of national (in addition to local) norms in these decisions.